PyAOS/pyaos.github.io/stack.md

 ## Core libraries

-The dashed box in the diagram above represents the core of the PyAOS stack, so let’s start our tour there.
+The thick solid box in the diagram above represents the core of the PyAOS stack, so let’s start our tour there.
 The default library for dealing with numerical arrays in Python is [NumPy](http://www.numpy.org/).
 It has some built in functions for calculating very simple statistics